Be Prepared for Severe Storms

 - Never step into a flooded basement or other area if water is covering electrical outlets, appliances or cords.
 Be alert to any electrical equipment that could be energized and in contact with water.
 Never touch electrical appliances, cords or wires while you are wet or standing in water.

-- When using a generator, follow all manufacturers’ recommendations to avoid tragedy.
+- When using a generator, follow all manufacturers’ recommendations.
 Keep the generator dry and never plug it into a wall outlet or directly into the home’s wiring.
 This could inadvertently energize the utility lines and injure yourself or others working to restore power.
+Your generator should be installed with a transfer switch to prevent electricity from leaving your generator and going into power lines where it can kill line men.